How to Plan a Perfect Road Trip (for Solo Female Travelers)

 Check out REI’s Pack-Away bins for easy road trip organization!

 In general, I prefer to sleep in a tent when road tripping, even as a solo female traveler.
 Still, tents famously do not have locks on them, and having the option to sleep in your car can add a lot of additional safety in a pinch, be it from weather or people.
-I always keep my bins and travelling gear on the passenger side of my car, and keep an inflated sleeping pad & sleeping bag ready to go on the drivers side backseats.
+I always keep my bins and travelling gear on the drivers side of my car, and keep an inflated sleeping pad & sleeping bag ready to go on the passenger side backseat.

-This way, I can comfortably sleep in my car in a pinch.
-From here, I can even climb directly into the drivers seat without exiting the car.
+From here, I can even climb directly into the drivers seat without exiting the car with relative ease.

 Bonus Tip: I always keep one small bag with a headlamp, water, food, spare batteries, and a phone charger accessible and near me.
 At night, I’ll keep my car keys here and sleep with it near so it is all easy to find even in the dark.